Set Security Level

-You can assign a separate security level to users regardless of the biometric 1:N security level set on the device.
+You can grant separate security levels to users regardless of the biometric 1:N security level set on the device.
 If users frequently fail authentication when the device's 1:N security level is set high, consider lowering the 1:1 Security Level to mitigate failed authentications.

 Set the desired level in the 1:1 Security Level field.
 The available values are as follows: